wp-plugins/projectmanager/readme.txt

 `yourthemedirectory/projectmanager/`

 You can either copy and edit the default templates or also create your own templates.
 To use the templates you need to put in the template tag the filename of it without extension.
-If you create derivatives of the gallery template, be sure to name them *gallery-yourtemplate* to activate gallery settings.
 For example you have created a template

 `yourthemedirectory/projectmanager/gallery-custom.php`